-The bill amends existing tax legislation in Kansas, specifically addressing income and privilege taxes.
+The bill amends existing tax legislation in Kansas, specifically regarding income and privilege taxes.
 It establishes that any future decreases in tax rates will be contingent upon exceeding revenue estimates.
-The bill introduces new definitions related to tax calculations, such as "adjusted general revenue fund collections" and "excess fiscal year general revenue fund collections."
-It mandates that starting August 15, 2025, the director of the budget will assess whether the previous fiscal year's revenue exceeds inflation-adjusted base year revenues, which will trigger potential tax rate reductions.
-The bill also specifies that income tax and privilege tax rate reductions will be calculated based on this excess revenue.
+The bill introduces new definitions and calculations related to adjusted general revenue fund collections and inflation-adjusted base year revenues.
+It mandates that starting August 15, 2025, the director of the budget will assess whether the previous fiscal year's revenue exceeds the inflation-adjusted base year revenues, which will trigger potential tax rate reductions.
+The bill also specifies that income tax and privilege tax rate reductions will be calculated based on the excess revenue, with adjustments to the income tax brackets and thresholds accordingly.

 As Amended by Senate Committee: 79-1108, 79-1107, 79-32